-Love anime and adventure?
-Check out these JRPGs for Nintendo Switch!
+Best JRPGs on Nintendo Switch 2022

 Tokyo Mirage Sessions #FE Encore is kind of like what would happen if Fire Emblem got drunk and had a Persona baby with Shin Megami Tensei.
 It's a mixture of games that really shouldn't work together but somehow pulls it off.
 Players take on the role of a group of teenagers who run around Tokyo and become J-Pop stars to battle evil forces.
 Yeah, you read that right.
 Along the way, players encounter some of the most popular Fire Emblem characters and unveil a sinister plot to steal people's talent.

 The Fire Emblem weapon triangle from older games is present in battles, so you'll need to remember each enemy's weaknesses and strengths to battle effectively.
-Then, level up your team and trigger Sessions, as seen in Shin Megami Tensei, to battle more effectively.
+Then, level up your team and trigger Sessions, as seen in Shin Megami Tensei, to take enemies down faster.

 This game definitely isn't for everyone.
 However, if you're really into Japanese culture, love watching anime cutscenes, and are looking for a crazy take on the JRPG genre, you ought to check it out.